markomanninen/hyml/doc/minimal.rst

 Simple example
 ~~~~~~~~~~~~~~

-The simple example utilizing above features is:
+The simple example utilizing above features and all four components is:

 .. code-block:: hylang